smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

       <td><span class="label label-success">required</span></td>
       <td>

-URL of the EHR resource server from which the app wishes to retrieve a FHIR resource.
+URL of the EHR resource server from which the app wishes to retrieve FHIR data.
 This parameter prevents leaking a genuine bearer token to a counterfeit resource server.
-(Note: in the case of a <span class="label label-primary">standalone launch</span>
+(Note: in the case of a <span class="label label-primary">EHR launch</span>
-flow, this `aud` value is the same as the launch's `iss` value.)
+flow, this <code>aud</code> value is the same as the launch's <code>iss</code> value.)

       </td>
     </tr>